webonise/CakePhp2.x-Notes/Coding Conventions/README.md

 3. It should not be controller specific.
 4. Component should contain its purpose of creation at the beginning code in comment.
 With all details of author and file
 5. The object name should be meaningful so that any other developer can get it easily.
-6. Let take an example of File upload component, how I will write this.
+6. Let take an example of File upload component, how I will write this

     #app/Controller/Component/FileUpload.php